 I'm an outdoor and adventure enthusiast.
 I spend a lot of time in the mountains and wilderness, particularly throughout GA, NC, SC and TN but also in the Midwest and in the big mountains in Colorado.
 Almost always (except for destinations requiring a flight), my 2 adventure dogs are at my side.
 We've had a lot of epic adventures.

 I'm also a water ski enthusiast.
-For most of the past 20 years I've been on the lake an in my skis on weekends as the sun rises with the same group of 3 or 4 buddies for about 2 hours of slalom skiing.
-We're finished wearing ourselves out and are off the lake before most other boaters are done with their coffee.
+For most of the past 20 years I've been on the lake and in my skis on weekends as the sun rises with the same group of 3 or 4 buddies for about 2 hours of slalom skiing.
+We're finished wearing ourselves out and are off the lake before most other boaters have drank their morning coffee.

 Suzanne and I travel domestically or abroad for fun 4 or 5 times a year, including (but not limited to) as many outdoor adventures as possible.
 She's an incredible cook and I'm a “good enough” cook, and we have fun making our evening meals into date night several times each week.